nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_allergies_population.md

 permalink: accessrecord_structured_development_allergies_population.html
 summary: "Guidance for populating and reading the AllergyIntolerance resource"
 ---
+# AllergyIntolerance resource definition
+This guidance should be read in conjunction with the underlying resource definition.
+(TO DO: Check URL matches correct published StructureDef) [AllergyIntolerance](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-AllergyIntolerance-1)

+# Common and base element handling
+Guidance for the general handling of common and base elements in GP Connect resources can be found [here - link required]()

 # Element usage

 | Element  |Usage |Datatype   |Optionality|Guidance